aqlaboratory/openfold/README.md

 ## Features

-OpenFold fully reproduces AlphaFold's inference and data processing pipelines, but is written entirely in PyTorch rather than JAX/TensorFlow.
-It is capable of importing AlphaFold's original pretrained weights.
+OpenFold reproduces AlphaFold's inference and data processing pipelines.
+With the exception of model ensembling, which fared poorly in DeepMind's ablation testing and is therefore omitted here, OpenFold supports all features of the original required for inference.
+It is even capable of importing AlphaFold's original pretrained weights.

 Future versions will support multi-GPU training with [DeepSpeed](https://github.com/microsoft/DeepSpeed).